-While much effort is put into winning new customers, rather less is put into retaining the customers that organisations have already won.
+While much effort is put into winning new customers, rather less is put into retaining the customers.
 There is a tendency to believe that, once convinced to buy a product or service, good customer service is sufficient to ensure that customers remain loyal.
 As a result, long term customer retention strategies are neglected and not seen as a valuable measure of performance.

-This week we’re looking at why customer retention should be on the radar for marketers, and how a few simple changes to strategy could work wonders.
+This week we’re looking at why customer retention should be on the radar for marketers.
+We share a few simple changes to strategy could work wonders.

 What is customer retention?

 As with many marketing terms, customer retention is often discussed but rarely unpacked.
 For NGData, a global provider of customer data platforms, customer retention ‘refers to the activities and actions companies and organisations take to reduce the number of customer defections.’
 With the aim of retaining as many customers as possible, NGData argues that ‘customer retention begins with the first contact a customer has with a company and continues throughout the entire lifetime of the relationship.’

 Business Dictionary’s definition suggests that more than simply being a question of numbers, customer retention is important ‘since satisfied, retained customers tend to spend more, cost less and make valuable references to new potential customers.’

 Inc.com shares this view, arguing that customer retention ‘is a major contributing factor in the net growth rate of businesses.’
 Inc goes on to suggest that the cost of customer acquisition outstrips the cost of serving existing customers.
 As such, ‘the longer customers are kept, the more years over which the initial cost of acquisition can be spread.’

 The question of why customer retention matters was touched upon briefly in each of these definitions.
 Reason included increased sales, reduced costs, continued growth and wider profit margins.
 If these factors weren’t convincing enough, Signal recently published a blog post arguing that customer retention is now more important than ever before.